Lotus Elan: Series 2

 Two years after the end of the original production run, a limited edition of 800 Series 2 (S2) M100 Elans was released during the Romano Artioli era (produced June 1994–September 1995) when it was discovered that enough surplus engines were available to make this possible.
 It was only for the UK market.
 According to Autocar magazine, the S2 addressed some of the concerns over handling, but power was reduced to 155 bhp and the 0–60 mph acceleration time increased to 7.5 seconds, due to the legislative requirement to fit a catalytic converter in all markets.
-The S2s have very similar performance to the USA vehicles, having an identical engine management system calibration and a slightly lower overall vehicle weight.
+The S2s have very similar performance to the USA vehicles, having an identical engine management system calibration albeit with a slightly lower overall vehicle weight.

 Kia Elan

 After the final production run of the Elan in 1995, Lotus sold its production rights to Kia Motors, which produced its own version.
 Outwardly, the Kia Elan looks almost identical to the original.
 The most obvious difference are the Kia-designed taillights which replaced the Renault Alpine GTA rear lights of the original.

-Kia Motech (Kia Motor-technology) produced the car in Ansan, South Korea from 1996 to 1999 as the Kia Elan for the Korean market, using a 151 PS 1.8 L T8D engine instead of the Isuzu 1.6 turbo-charged unit.
+Kia Motech (Kia Motor-technology) produced the car in Ansan, South Korea from 1996 to 1999 as the Kia Elan for the Korean market, using a 151 PS 1.8 L T8D engine of Mazda origins instead of the Isuzu 1.6 turbo-charged unit.
 In the Japanese market, the car was sold as the Vigato.
 A total of 1,056 were produced.

 2013 Elan concept show car

 A new Lotus Elan was announced at the 2010 Paris Motor Show.
 It was hoped to be in production by 2013, but it, alongside the Esprit and Elite concepts, was cancelled before it could enter production.
 The car was to have featured a 4.0-litre V6 engine with around 350 horsepower, a 0-60 time of 4.5 seconds, a top speed of 165 mph, and was to have weighed roughly 1295 kg.
-The car was also meant to have a new kinetic energy recovery system (KERS) which would provide short bursts of extra passing power through braking.
+The car was also meant to have a new kinetic energy recovery system (KERS) which would provide short bursts of extra passing power using energy recovered during braking.